tinymce/tinymce-docs/enterprise/tiny-comments.md

 ## Comments 2.0 Integration

-We provide a working example for integrating the TinyMCE plugin into your site.
+We provide a working example for integrating the {{site.productname}} plugin into your site.

 > Note: For more information on installing and configuring Comments 2.0, please visit our [documentation]({{ site.baseurl }}/plugins/comments/).